FabG/ml-engineer-interview/questions/algorithms-theory.md

 On this section, the candidate will have to show an understanding of how algorithms compare with one another and how to measure their efficacy and accuracy in the right way.

-#### 1. What Are the Different Types of Machine Learning and some example of algorithms?ml-types
+#### 1. What Are the Different Types of Machine Learning and some example of algorithms and use cases?
 There are three types of machine learning:

 **Supervised Learning**